Tony Sansone: Background

-Early Interest in physique development
+Early interest in physique development

 At an early age, Sansone (pronounced sahn-sown-eh, later Americanized to san-sown-ee) had contracted scarlet fever and then typhoid fever, leaving him with a fragile build.
 At 14, he took an interest in sports and began working out at a nearby park, doing running, chin-ups, handstands, and other acrobatics.
 At 16, he came across magazine pictures of physique star Tommy Farber in Physical Culture magazine and became interested in physical development.
 He trained under the tutelage of bodybuilding publisher Bernarr Macfadden and bodybuilder Charles Atlas (aka Angelo Siciliano).

 In October 1923, Sansone, 18, won a physique contest sponsored by Atlas.
-He did not pursue competitive bodybuilding as a career, however, and has never earned any titles like Mr America.
+He did not pursue competitive bodybuilding as a career, however and never earned any titles.

 Modeling

 Much of Tony Sansone's enduring fame in bodybuilding history was the result of his success as a model.

 Sansone began modeling when he was still a teenager.
 During the Depression, Sansone profited by selling pictures of himself through mail-order ads.
 He became a much sought-after model who posed for paintings, photographs, and sculpture.
 He was featured on many magazine covers, both American and European.
 He modeled for statues by James Earle Fraser ("Meriwether Lewis;" Fraser also designed the US buffalo nickel), Arthur Lee ("Rhythm" which was created over five years, 1925–1930), and Malvina Hoffman ("Nordic Type" and "Elemental Man").